MaylvinHypecode/frontend-technical-test/README.md

 - To render a list of movies, you can be inspired by [themoviedb.org](https://www.themoviedb.org/) and our streaming platform [spottley.com](https://spottley.com/)

-- Display different carousels with the most popular series and TV shows / or the different movies by genre (animation, comedy, adventure, etc...)
+- Display another carousel than the existing one with the most popular series and TV shows / or the different movies by genre (animation, comedy, adventure, etc...)

 - Filter these contents by popularity, release date, note, etc...

 - To view details about a movie by clicking on it

 - As your application can be used by thousands of users, make sure to provide some robust safety guards.
 Some `any` types have been left there on purpose.
-You will be asked to type the application.
+Please type the any that have been left in the application.

+- Feel free to upgrade, modify, adapt any existing code

 - Feel free to propose any ameliorations to our code, UX, architecture, security, code quality....